ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 Out[65]: 'JOHANN GAMBOLPUTTY'
 ```

-You have to use the parenthesis at the end because upper is a method
+You have to use the parenthesis at the end because upper() is a method
 of the string class.

-For what its worth, you don't need to have a variable to use the
-upper() method, you could use it on the string itself.
+You don't need to have a variable to use the upper() method, you could use it on the string itself.

 ```python
 In [66]: "Johann Gambolputty".upper()